-The Three Main Resume FormatsThe most commonly used formats are chronological, functional, and combination.
+The most commonly used formats are chronological, functional, and combination.

 The chronological resume (sometimes known as a reverse-chronological resume) places emphasis on your work history, clearly showing what positions you’ve held and for how long.
 Employment history is typically listed in reverse-chronological order, beginning with your most recent position.

 Because it doesn’t feature your employment history, it’s a good choice for job seekers who have frequent job changes, have gaps between jobs, or if are re-entering the workforce.
 It also works well if you’re seeking a career change and your work history isn’t applicable to the new role.

 A combination resume is a hybrid of the chronological and functional resume formats.
 Unlike a functional format, a combination format is for job seekers with a longer career history, which often comes with an extensive list of skills and achievements.
 On the other hand, if your career history is lacking, or you have gaps between jobs, you may want to avoid this format.